 Doctoral students can also take classes through the inter-university consortium, which offers students the opportunity to take graduate courses at universities throughout the greater New York area.
 These include NYU, CUNY Graduate Center, Rutgers, Fordham, Stony Brook, and the New School.

 The Center for Archaeology works to enable interdepartmental links, both at the student and faculty level.
-If you need to develop or access particular expertise for your project please consult our faculty list or make an appointment to talk with Prof. Crossland.
+If you need to develop or access particular expertise for your project please consult our faculty list or make an appointment to talk with one of the CCA directors.

 The Center for archaeology regularly sponsors events and workshops for graduate students in archaeology.
 The Center also facilitates short training courses in different techniques (eg., portable X-ray fluorescence, laser induced breakdown spectroscopy, microscopy etc).
 We also periodically host and fund graduate student conferences.
-Contact Prof. Zoe Crossland for more information.
+Contact the CCA for more information.